 - BC in the Community, also known as our Galaxy Digital service-learning portal, allows you to list your current and upcoming volunteer opportunities and events.
 Students can sign up and post hours toward these opportunities.
 Additionally, all service-learning classes utilize this system to facilitate the placement process.
 BC in the Community is an excellent way for your organization to market itself to the BC community.
 NOTE: Agencies must contact RISE before they can sign up for this service.

-- CONNECT! is the best way for an agency to post job and internship opportunities for BC students.
+- HANDSHAKE is the best way for an agency to post job and internship opportunities for BC students.

 - Our Service-Learning Partner Manual gives information about our students and our processes.